Last Updated on February 27, 2021

 - Other Consumables (toothpaste, sunscreen, Advil, etc.)

 Since the above gear, food, fuel, and supplies aren’t counted as base weight, I didn’t include any of these items earlier in this post.
-Don’t worry, though, as I’ve compiled a list of my favorite budget backpacking clothes, gear, and food options below:
+Don’t worry, though, as I’ve compiled a list of budget-friendly ‘non-base-weight’ backpacking items below:

 - Hiking Shoes: Columbia Ivo Trail Breeze